 Human Rights

 “All human beings are born free and equal in dignity and rights.
 They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.”
+WHAT IS THIS?
+GIVE THE SOURCE!!!!

 What is Human Right?

 The Universal Declaration of Hauman Rights is a milestone in the history of mankind.
-The Human Right Council is drafted by representative’s with different cultural and legal backgrounds.
+The Human Rights Council is drafted by representative’s with different cultural and legal backgrounds.
+WHAT DOES THAT MEAN?

 The Universal Declaration of Human Rights

-This means that all people in a country are equal whatever race, skin colour, sexuality or religion.
-There are 30 Articles which declare the Human Rights.
-These Articles are about equality, and prohibit slavery and torture.
-Also, children have they own rights, like education or even something as simple as a childhood.
+This means that all people in a country are equal whatever their race, skin colour, sexuality or religion.
+There (WHERE?) are 30 Articles which declare the Human Rights (this does not make sense).
+These articles are about equality and prohibit slavery and torture.
+Also, children have their own rights, like education or even something as simple as a childhood.
+(Explain!)

 Examples from Hungary to France

 But there are still countries that did not accept the contract or violated it.
-One of the Countries that violates the human rights is not far away from Austria, more precise it is our neighbour Hungary.
+WHAT?
+A childhood?
+One of the countries that violates human rights is not far away from Austria, more precisely it is our neighbour Hungary.
 The human rights experts, which are mandated by the UN Human Rights Council, say that the new laws and the Government, issue attacks on civil society by fuelling into the “hostility, xenophobia, and discrimination against migrants, asylum seekers, refugees and all those trying to provide them support”.
-They also changed the constitution about freedom of the press and banned critical political articles.
+Explain what that means.
+Give examples, eg the treatment of migrants in 2015.
+They (Who?) also changed the constitution about freedom of the press and banned critical political articles.
+Give examples – eg journalists having to report to the government before going on TV

 But France also violates the Human Rights, the woman’s freedom of religion, which is one of the most important things, by introducing the full body veil ban.
 In 2010 they made the law that says that no one may wear any clothing intended to conceal the face in a public place.
+Why?
+Why is showing one`s face important in Western public life?
+EXPLAIN!
 But there are also people who work for the Human Rights and try to uphold this milestone of human history.

+This is not positive, it is carelessly done and does not provide context.
+Do it again.